Baessler-Lab/swag-tag/README.md

 - Adding tags to the current case
   - Several pathologies and findings with finer specifications are currently available
   - Additionally, severity for action can be added as a tag
+  - Side of an annotation and a multiple heights (corresponding to upper, middle, and lower field of the lung
 - Moving between dataset cases and specifying a case to jump directly to it
+- Previous annotations are loaded directly into the case.
 - loading and saving user configurations